Why GIVA?

 Givingtide System

-GIVA does not stand alone.
-It is the institutional body that activates a broader philanthropic system—one built around three disciplined channels of giving, each addressing a distinct dimension of global need.
+GIVA operates within a broader philanthropic system.
+It is the coordinating body that activates the Givingtide framework—a system built around three disciplined channels of giving, each addressing a distinct dimension of global need.

 I